UNO: Unlearning via Orthogonalization in Generative models: Related work

 Unlearning in generative models introduces distinct challenges due to their capacity to implicitly memorize training data, complicating data removal without degrading generative quality.
-Addressing these, Bae et al.~\cite{sun2025generative} introduced methods specifically designed to detect and mitigate unintended memorization in generative adversarial networks (GANs).
-Selective Amnesia~\cite{selective_amnesia}, proposed by Heng and Soh, leverages continual learning frameworks to selectively remove specific concepts from deep generative models without compromising the overall data distribution learned by the model.
-In the context of LLMs, recent works have tackled critical challenges such as selective forgetting of harmful or copyrighted content and aligning models to user preferences~\cite{jang2022knowledge, chen2023unlearn, qu2025frontier, pawelczyk2023context}.
+Addressing these, \cite{sun2025generative} introduced methods specifically designed to detect and mitigate unintended memorization in generative adversarial networks (GANs). \cite{selective_amnesia} proposed Selective Amnesia, which leverages continual learning frameworks to selectively remove specific concepts from deep generative models without compromising the overall data distribution learned by the model.
+In the context of LLMs, recent works have tackled critical challenges such as selective forgetting of harmful or copyrighted content and aligning models to user preferences~\citep{jang2022knowledge, chen2023unlearn, qu2025frontier, pawelczyk2023context}.
 These methods employ parameter-efficient fine-tuning, low-rank adaptations, and in-context learning strategies to remove specific learned knowledge while minimally impacting overall model performance.
+Style unlearning in the context of text-to-image models has been recently studied, using negative classifier-free guidance~\citep{gandikota2023erasing}.